dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * ScanPolicy set to `0` to show all drives
 * Have the proper firmware drivers such as ApfsDriverLoader and HfsPlus
+* Set UnblockFsConnect to True in config.plist/UEFI/Quirks.
+Needed for some HP systems

 ## Black screen after picker